natmfat/polyprint/README.md

 The dead simple schema builder.
 See the [docs](https://nathan-pham.github.io/poly-schema/the-poly-schema/1.0.2/).

 Hold up.
 Why is this useful?
-Good question friend on the Internet!
-Unfortunately, I don't have many answers...
+I've finally come up with an idea!
+This is really good for defining datastructures and simple form validation, without having to have a bunch of if statements.
+I'm currently rewriting the codebase to TypeScript.

 ## Installation